Alexandria Hurtt

 University of California, Davis

-Alexandria Hurtt is a research fellow in the California Education Lab at the University of California, Davis.
-Her research interests include college access and readiness, examining the role of school inputs on students’ trajectories.
-She previously worked at a charter school in New Jersey, developing English curriculum for middle school students.
-Hurtt received her MEd and her PhD in school organization and education policy from the University of California, Davis.
+Alexandria Hurtt is a research fellow with the California Education Lab in the School of Education (SOE) at the University of California, Davis, where she examines how school inputs shape students’ access to and readiness for postsecondary education.
+She previously worked at Great Oaks Legacy Charter School in New Jersey, developing English curriculum for middle school students.
+She was also a graduate student researcher and teaching assistant at UC Davis SOE, supporting research on school organization and education policy.
+Hurtt earned her MA in education policy and PhD in school organization and education policy from the University of California, Davis.

 Publications by Alexandria Hurtt

-Completing the A–G course sequence is the standard pathway to college for California high school graduates; however, findings indicate that there is substantial variation in A–G enrollment and completion rates across student subgroups and schools.…
+Completing the A–G course sequence is the standard pathway to college for CA high school graduates; however, findings indicate substantial variation in A–G enrollment and completion rates across student subgroups and schools.
+This brief describes…

 Supporting Students During COVID-19